cvxgrp/cvxportfolio/docs_source/examples/index.rst

 Some of these have been developed for our `paper
 <https://web.stanford.edu/~boyd/papers/cvx_portfolio.html>`_ (number 2 to 6).

- 1. `HelloWorld`_: presents basic usage of the simulation and (single period) optimization objects.
+ 1. `HelloWorld`_: basic usage of the simulation and (single period) optimization objects.
- 2. `DataEstimatesRiskModel`_: downloads and cleans the data used for the examples in our paper.
-(Its output files are available in the `data <https://github.com/cvxgrp/cvxportfolio/blob/master/data>`_ section of the repo.)
+ 2. `DataEstimatesRiskModel`_: download and clean the data used for the examples in our paper.
+(Its output files are available in the `data <https://github.com/cvxgrp/cvxportfolio/blob/master/data>`_ folder of the repo.)
  3. `PortfolioSimulation`_: simple simulation of a portfolio rebalanced periodically to a target benchmark.
  4. `SinglePeriodOptimization`_: example of the single period optimization framework, with search of optimal hyper-parameters.
  5. `MultiPeriodOptimization`_: same for the multi period optimization framework.
  6. `SolutionTime`_: analysis of execution time of the simulation and optimization code.
+ 7. `RealTimeOptimization`_: get a vector of trades to execute in real time (exports to Excel format).

 .. _HelloWorld: https://github.com/cvxgrp/cvxportfolio/blob/master/examples/HelloWorld.ipynb